IsidorManning/data-structure-visualizer/README.md

 # The purpose of this project was to achieve two main goals

 Create a data structure visualizer app that a user can use to get a visual intuition for three introductory data structures: the linked list, the binary tree, and the queue.
 It works by having a user input some integer data and then choosing the data structure they wish to visualize with their data.

-Fill the gap between C++ and JavaScript using WebAssembly (WASM).
+Bridge the gap between C++ and JavaScript using WebAssembly (WASM).
 The implementations for the data structures themselves are written in C++.
 We use Emscripten to compile the C++ source code for WASM so that we can use the C++ data structures in JavaScript.
 This was the real challenge since it involved messing around with many proxies.

-Regarding having the data structure implementation written in pure C++, I could have avoided a lot of pain by implementing them in JavaScript.
-However, the goal was not only to make the visualizer app work but also to familiarize myself with WASM.
-This is why I restricted myself from writing the code for all of the data structures in C++.

 # Details on how we visualize our three data structures